TrueBlocks/trueblocks-core/docs/templates/model-groups/other.md

 text="Note: some of these tools, like `ethslurp`, require an EtherScan key." >}}
 [Follow these instructions to add a key to your config](https://docs.trueblocks.io/docs/prologue/installing-trueblocks/#3-update-the-configs-for-your-rpc-and-api-keys)

+_Each data structure is created by one or more tools which are detailed below_